spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/the-docker-sdk.md

 * Serves all non-application services.
 * Proxies application calls to Frontend (Nginx).

-Frontend (Nginx) is a HTTP to FastCGI proxy for Glue, Yves, Zed, and serves assets.
+Frontend (Nginx) is an HTTP to FastCGI proxy for Glue, Yves, Zed, and serves assets.

 ## Docker/sdk debug mode